jupyter-ai-contrib/jupyterlab-commands-toolkit/README.md

 for the server extension and a NPM package named `jupyterlab-commands-toolkit` for the frontend extension.

+## Features

+- **Document Management**: Open documents in JupyterLab with various layout modes
+- **Markdown Preview**: Open markdown files in rendered preview mode
+- **Notebook Operations**: Clear outputs and show diffs for notebooks
+- **Jupyter AI Integration**: Tools available for use with Jupyter AI

 ## Requirements

 - JupyterLab >= 4.0.0
+- jupyter-ai (for AI toolkit functionality)

 ## Install